lamdangelo/OPENSC2/README.md

 As an alternative, a **headless simulation** is possible, which allows for a pure scripted / command-line execution of OPENSC² without the GUI with a couple of lines of code (see the `headless_driver.py` files in the TDD examples).

+## Tests

+A regression test suite lives in [tests/](tests/): it runs the TDD examples headless and compares the produced solution and time-evolution outputs against committed reference data within a tight numerical tolerance.
+TDD example 1 (CASE_1_ITER_like_LTS) runs its full transient in both the YAML and the Excel input format; TDD examples 2 (CASE_2_ENEA_HTS_CICC) and 3 (CASE_3_HTS_HVDC) run shortened variants of their scenarios (the full transients are too long for a CI pipeline).
+The suite runs automatically on GitHub via [.github/workflows/tests.yml](.github/workflows/tests.yml) for every push and pull request; locally, execute it from the repository root with:

+    python -m pytest tests -v

 ## Help